-The Electric Power Sector Reform Act (Act No. 6 of 2005) was established for the privatisation and transition of the Nigerian electricity market and as required by this Act, the Nigerian Electricity Regulatory Commission ("NERC") was established in October 2005.
+The EPSRA (Act No. 6 of 2005) was established for the privatisation and transition of the Nigerian electricity market and as required by this Act, the Nigerian Electricity Regulatory Commission (NERC) was established in October 2005.
 NERC is Nigeria's independent regulatory agency for the Nigerian electricity industry comprising generation, transmission and distribution sectors and regulates the activities of the Company.

 The Company, in accordance with its licence issued by NERC, continues to generate and provide electricity to the National Grid.
 The Company and other players in the Nigerian power sector operated under the Interim Rules issued by the regulatory body - NERC.
-However, the Transitional Stage Electricity Market ("TEM") with its market rules was declared on 1 February 2015.
-The Bulk Power Purchasing Agreement ("PPA") with the Nigerian Bulk Electricity Trading Plc (NBET) covering the terms upon which NBET is to engage in the bulk purchase and resale of electric capacity, electric energy and ancillary services with the Company, during the TEM was however not activated as the conditions precedent were not met.
+However, the Transitional Stage Electricity Market (TEM) with its market rules was declared on 1 February 2015.
+The Bulk Power Purchasing Agreement (PPA) with the Nigerian Bulk Electricity Trading Plc (NBET) covering the terms upon which NBET is to engage in the bulk purchase and resale of electric capacity, electric energy and ancillary services with the Company, during the TEM was however not activated, as the conditions precedent were not met.
 As such, NERC issued a supplementary order from 1 February 2015 providing the framework to address the operational aspects of the TEM in the absence of effective PPAs.

 The Sapele power plant currently has an installed capacity of 1020 mega-watts (MW).
 Revenue is realised from billings for electricity generated and delivered to the National Grid and is represented by the monthly settlement statements received from the Operator of the Nigerian Electricity Market (ONEM).
-During the year, the cumulative generated and shared electricity capacity to the grid was 0.32 million mega watts (MW) (2016: 0.39 million mega watts (MW)) and the total energy shared to the grid was 294 million kilo-watt-hours (kWh) (2016: 355 million kilo-watt-hours (kWh)).
+During the year, the cumulative generated and shared electricity capacity to the grid was 0.25 million mega watts (MW) (2017: 0.32 million mega watts (MW) and the total energy consumed by Electricity Distribution Companies (EDCs) was 230 million kilowatt-hours (kWh) (2017: 294 million kilowatt-hours (kWh)).